When Bullying Comes Home

 A friend of mine argued that it was a rites of passage for big brothers to “torment” their younger siblings and I shouldn’t worry about it.
 That did not fly with me at all.
 Especially when we had issues with my oldest son joining in a with or even leading others in teasing and taunting his little brother and definitely when someone was always running into or tripping over the other.

 I encourage you to have open conversations about bullying.
-As parents we need to recognize the signs of bullying and teach our children how to react – even if they are the ones witnessing the act.
+As parents, we must recognize the signs of bullying and teach our children to respond when they witness it.
 If we know our children are the bullies, don’t ignore it.
 React and correct.